 Interview transcripts will be coded to generate qualitative analysis.
-Most likely, NVIVO, Python3 and Matlab software will be used to analyse the data.
+Most likely NVIVO, Python3 and Matlab software will be used to analyse the data.
+Identifiable data will be stored on secure servers in Lund University (Swedish data) and University of Dundee (UK data).

-The following naming conventions for data generated will be used to easily identify the different RealHOPE datasets:
+The following naming conventions for final datasets generated will generally be used to easily identify the different RealHOPE datasets:

-<Date><RHWPno><serial number of dataset><X dataset title/ID> <version no>
+<Date>\<RHWPno>\<serial number of dataset>\<X dataset title/ID>\<version no>

-- <Date> related to the document's version. - <RHWPno> RH (RealHOPE) for the WP of which this data is collected or generated and processed.

-- <serial number of each dataset> assigned manually in the order of presentation for the different deliverables. - dataset title X: a unique code before the dataset title will be created and used for the specific dataset (e.g., "I" for one-to-one-interviews, "F" for focus group interviews...) max 50 characters (with spaces). - <version no> to match the one in the document
+- <Date> related to the document's version (format DDMMYY). - <RHWPno> RH (RealHOPE) for the WP of which this data is collected or generated and processed. - <serial number of each dataset> assigned manually in the order of presentation for the different deliverables. - <dataset title> X: a unique code before the dataset title will be created and used for the specific dataset (e.g., "I" for one-to-one-interviews, "F" for focus group interviews...)

+max 50 characters (with spaces).

+• <version no> to match the one in the document